MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

   Under certain circumstances you could get some long IPv4 prefixes from Azure (network prefix length 30 to 32), which are typically included in other less specific prefixes and therefore not required.
 Dropping these prefixes prevents your on-premises routing tables from growing unnecessarily large.

-- Block inbound prefixes that aren't in Azure unless you are using Azure as a transit network.
+- Block inbound prefixes that aren't in Azure unless you're using Azure as a transit network.

   If you aren't using Azure to transport traffic between your on-premises locations (for example, with technologies such as ExpressRoute Global Reach), an on-premises prefix being advertised from Azure would indicate a routing loop.
 Only taking Azure prefixes in your on-premises routers would protect you from these types of routing loops.